The Hidden Gems of Niue

 If you’re looking for an off-the-beaten-track place to stay in Niue, then consider staying in the village of Lakepa.
 Lakepa is located on the east side of the island, a side where very few visitors stay.
 However, Lakepa has two accommodation options, Taoke Units and Lialagi Units, which will give you an authentic Niuean village experience staying in a village with very little impact by tourists.
-Even here, you’re only a 20-minute drive across the inland road to Alofi.
+Even here, you’re only a 25-minute drive across the inland road to Alofi.
+Learn more about Niue’s lesser-known villages in the 5 Smallest Villages in Niue.

 Niue is a scuba diver’s paradise thanks to its crystal clear waters due to the lack of surface run-off, as well as for its commanding underwater seascape and marine life.
 What’s more, Niue’s dive sites are never crowded – it’s just you and your group with a whole underwater world to yourselves.
 Niue only has two dive operators, which tend to visit different dive sites so you’re never likely to cross paths with another group.
 Learn more in the 10 Best Dive Sites in Niue.

 Location: See scuba operators in The Best Scuba Diving Tours in Niue.

-Some of the other off-the-beaten-track destinations are where the tours take you.
+Some of the other “secret spots” are where the tours take you.
 Niue’s tours are all small-group tours, usually just you and your group.
-That’s likely to also be the case with the Ebony Rainforest Tour based in Hakupu, where your guide will take you into the Huvalu Forest Conservation Area to show you traditional food and medicine gathering techniques, as well as show you where rare ebony wood is collected and carved to create beautiful art.
+That’s likely to also be the case with the Ebony Rainforest Tour based in Hakupu, where your guide will take you into the Huvalu Forest Conservation Area to show you traditional food and medicine gathering techniques, as well as show you rare ebony and banya trees in all of their majestic glory.
 The tour will take you to where few visitors have gone before!
 Learn more in The Best Guided Tours in Niue.

-Location: Hakupu, bookings required, pick-ups are available from Alofi and the Scenic Matavai Resort.
+Location: Hakupu, southeast coast of Niue.
+Bookings are required and pick-ups are available from Alofi and the Scenic Matavai Resort.